afinemax/Astron_2024/README.md

   ### To Do:
+  - [ ]Implement [TransientX](https://github.com/ypmen/TransientX) into the pipeline.
+        - Waiting for it to be installed on Uranus.

   - [ ] Write documenation for pipelines, new flowcharts
   - [ ] Understand what Paul and Tammo did to have the data record on Uranus
   - [ ] write an introduction section on `FRBS`, the DRT, and our observational parameters (bandwidth, devices, data points per second etc)